COVID-19 pandemic in popular culture: Drama/thriller

 Coronavirus is an Indian Telugu-language film that explores life of a middle-class family amidst COVID-19 lockdown in India.
 The film was released on 11 December 2020.

 Operation MBBS Season 2 is an Indian Hindi-language medical drama set in the COVID-19 pandemic in a medical college which is under the impact of the pandemic.
 Directed by Amrit Raj Gupta, the series was released on Dice Media YouTube channel, with its first episode uploaded on 15 March 2021.

 Eeswaran is a 2021 Indian Tamil-language action-drama film written and directed by Suseenthiran.
 It tells the story of a familial dispute during and due to the COVID-19 pandemic in India.

 A Pencil to the Jugular is a 2021 Australian drama directed by Matthew Victor Pastor.
 Set during the COVID-19 lockdowns in Melbourne it is the second instalment in a 2020 trilogy of feature films directed by Matthew Victor Pastor.
 The film premiered at the 43rd Moscow International Film Festival in April 2021.

+On 13 March 2025 it was aired 7291, which is focused on the casualties in Madrid and it also includes commentaries about family victims, doctors and responsible of the residence for the elderly.

-The Family Man is an upcoming Indian espionage thriller set during the COVID-19 lockdowns.
-The series follows the story of Project Guan-Yu, planned by Chinese terrorists during the pandemic to strike over India.
-The hint of this was given in the post-credit scene of the second season of the series.
-It is created by Raj Nidimoru and Krishna D.K. and is expected to release in 2022 or 2023.
+Season 3 of The Family Man is set during the COVID-19 lockdowns.
+The series is an Indian espionage thriller created by Raj Nidimoru and Krishna D.K.
+It follows the story of Project Guan-Yu, planned by Chinese terrorists during the pandemic to strike over India.
+This was hinted at in the post-credit scene of the second season's final episode.
+Season 3 is set to be released on 21 November 2025.

-Short
+Short film

 Pablo Larrain coordinated a short film anthology entitled Homemade, created during—and featuring stories about—the COVID-19 lockdown period.
 Each of the 17 directors were asked to produce a five- to seven-minute-long film, using only equipment found at home, and for a general audience.
 The project was conceived in March and released only three months later in June, via Netflix.

-Gotta Get Some Tissue! (also known as GGST!), is an animated short film and music video released in 2021.
-The animation's inspiration came from the COVID-19 Pandemic.
+Gotta Get Some Tissue! is an animated short film and music video inspired by the pandemic, released in 2021.

+The Last Butterflies with Cooper Andrews and Whitney Wegman-Wood was inspired by Wegman-Wood's nightmares during the pandemic.